-I am trained in Bowen Family Systems Therapy, Gestalt Therapy, Emotionally Focused Therapy, Cognitive Therapy, Existential Therapy, and was trained by Harville Hendrix in the Imago Couples Therapy model.
+I am trained in Bowen Family Systems Therapy, Gestalt Therapy, Emotionally Focused Therapy, Cognitive Therapy, and Existential Therapy, and was trained by Harville Hendrix in the Imago Couples Therapy model.

 I also have my Level 2 EMDR certification.
 I am an active clinical member of BCACC, BCAMFT, AAMFT, ICF, Psychology Today, Goodtherapy.org, BC Therapists, Your Tango, & World Wide Who’s Who.

-I am dedicated to serving my community through supporting projects for local non-profits such as Dress For Success, the Vancouver Aquarium, the Kay Meek Center, the West Van Community Center, and had a leadership role in funding raising and creating greater awareness and community engagement on the North Shore for capacity-building projects for women in Ethiopia through the Canadian-based charity Partners In The Horn of Africa.
+I am dedicated to serving my community through supporting projects for local non-profits such as Dress For Success, the Vancouver Aquarium, the Kay Meek Center, and the West Van Community Center, and had a leadership role in funding raising and creating greater awareness and community engagement on the North Shore for capacity-building projects for women in Ethiopia through the Canadian-based charity Partners In The Horn of Africa.

 Family, Community, Caring, Play and Whole Hearted Living are core values that come first for me every day.

 I also love to run and play competitive Inter-City tennis.
 My daughter & I are often doubles partners, and we ran the New York City Marathon in 2008, and Maui Marathon in 2009, and with a girlfriend the BMO Vancouver half in 2013 & 2014, & 2015.
 My other passions include skiing, cycling, bocce, dancing and photography.
 My clients are constantly inspiring me.

 I can’t wait to see what you will do next!